SyndicateProtocol/syndicate-appchains/README.md

 [![Docker](https://img.shields.io/badge/docker-28.2.2+-blue.svg)](https://www.docker.com/)
 <!-- [![License](https://img.shields.io/badge/license-XXX-green.svg)](LICENSE) -->

-A comprehensive monorepo containing the complete Syndicate Appchains infrastructure stack.
+This monorepo contains the complete Syndicate Appchains infrastructure stack.
-This repository includes the core components for building, deploying, and managing syndicate appchains.
+It includes the core components for building, deploying, and managing Syndicate appchains.

+## 👾 Note to developers

+If you wish to fork or build on top of the Syndicate Appchains stack, be mindful of potential rough edges or undocumented functionality in early versions of the software.
+While we aim to maintain semantic versioning (SemVer) in our releases, breaking changes may still occur.

+Please reach out at https://syndicate.io/contact or create a Github issue in the repo for additional support.

 ## 📖 Documentation